szemate/szemate.github.io/mira.md

 #### Homework for 21 May

-1. Please download install the software listed under the 1st session's notes, and don't forget to bring your laptop.
-2. Revise the "Things to remember" of the 2nd and 3rd sessions.
-3. __Exercise:__ Describe the process of your daily morning routine.
+1. __Exercise:__ Describe the process of your daily morning routine.
 Decompose it into multiple layers of abstraction (i.e. start with big steps, break them down into smaller steps, then the smaller steps into even smaller steps etc.)
+2. Please download install the following applications:
+    - [Python 3](https://www.python.org/downloads/) for running the Python programs we're going to write.
+Make sure to download the 3.x version.
+    - [PyCharm](https://www.jetbrains.com/pycharm/) is a programmers' text editor for writing Python code.
+Download the free Community version instead of the trial version.
+    - [Git](https://git-scm.com/downloads) is a version control system to save and share your work easily.
+    - [GitAhead](http://gitahead.scitools.com/) is a graphical user interface for Git that is easy to learn.
+Download the free for non-commercial version instead of the trial version.
+3. Revise the "Things to remember" of the 2nd and 3rd sessions.

 ---